shqking/safe-dse-gcc/README.md

  19 }
 ```

-We can see that the `memset` at line 17 is a memory scubbing operation, but compilers may treat it as a deat store since the stored value is never used.
+We can see that the `memset` at line 17 is a memory scubbing operation, but compilers may treat it as a dead store since the stored value is never used.

 At O1 or higher optimization level, the DSE pass is activated and line 17 would be removed.
-We can check it by referring the IR produced by compilers.
+We can check it by referring the IR produced by LLVM.
 The following is the LLVM IR for `examples/1-memset-passwd.c`.

 ```bash
 PATH_TO_SEC17/Scrubbing-Safe-DSE/build/bin/clang -O1 -S -emit-llvm examples/1-memset-passwd.c
 cat 1-memset-passwd.ll
 ```

-From the ll file, we can see the `memset` at line 17 in source code is indeed removed/optimized.
+From the `ll` file, we can see the `memset` at line 17 in source code is indeed removed/optimized.

 ```
   1 ; ModuleID = 'examples/1-memset-passwd.c'